 Marks and Spencer is one of the biggest retailers in the UK, with over 700 stores across the UK and with around 80,000 employees serving them.
 They recruit at many different levels and for a wide variety of jobs.
 The Marks and Spencer graduate careers scheme has an annual intake of 200 with many varied positions.
 The recruitment process depends on the role you are applying to.
 JobTestPrep has been preparing candidates successfully for their hiring process since 1992.
 We are proud to offer you a thorough preparation package that includes practices for all types of assessments used in Marks and Spencer's recruitment.
 Start practising today to land your desired job.

 The Marks and Spencer online tests usually accompany the M&S application forms.
 These tests are provided by CEB’s SHL.
-The tests you will take depend on the application you are completing, but the table below shows some of the common tests and the applicants who may take each test.
-This list is not definitive, applicants for other jobs may be asked to take some of these tests as well.
+The table below shows some of the common tests that popular positions require.

 |Verbal reasoning test||M&S Graduate Scheme/